Raagh/orders-processing-service/README.md

 }
 ```

+API endpoints are versioned as `v1`
-`orders/by-users` endpoint returns an aggregation of the orders grouped by userId with a sum of the total amount of the orders.
+`v1/orders/by-users` endpoint returns an aggregation of the orders grouped by userId with a sum of the total amount of the orders.

 ```json
 {